 Exercise 4.11.
 You need a program to execute some code only if the size of a list is not 0.
-The variable is named list, and you can determine its size with list.size().
+The variable is named list, and its size is list.size().
 Give the expression that should go in the if statement.
 In fact, give two different expressions that will work.
-1 1.